MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-sharing.md

 ## Sharing and permissions

-By default, lakehouse sharing grants users read permission on the shared lakehouse, the associated SQL endpoint, and the default semantic model.
+By default, sharing a lakehouse grants users read permission to the lakehouse, the associated SQL endpoint, and the default semantic model.
 In addition to these default permissions, you can grant:

 - ReadData permission on SQL endpoint to access data without SQL policy.
 - ReadAll permission on the lakehouse to access all data using Apache Spark.